evolutionxbox/merge-csv/README.md

     git clone https://github.com/evolutionxbox/merge-csv.git

+Open the folder:

+    cd merge-csv

+Install it's dependencies:

+    npm i

+And finally make it available to use elsewhere:

+    npm link

 ### Usage

-You can now type `merge-csv -h` anywhere to see the tool's help.
+You can now type `merge-csv` anywhere to use the cli tool.
+Type `merge-csv -h` to see the tool's help.